ETIM-PAUL/SentryMark/README.md

     end note

     note right of Resolved
-        Judgement in favor
-        of initiator
-    end note
+        Judgement Processed and Dispute can be resolved end note
 ```